Qualified Charitable Distribution (QCD)

 Make An Impact Today

-Instead of taking the required minimum distribution from your IRA when you reach the distribution age, you can instead name GRACE as the recipient, which results in qualified charitable distributions (QCD).
-This can provide significant tax advantages.
+Instead of taking the required minimum distribution (RMD) from your IRA when you reach the distribution age, you can instead name a qualified charity as the recipient, which results in a QCD.
+You can also make a tax-free, qualified contribution over and above the minimum distribution amount, up to the annual limit.
+The QCD must be paid directly from your IRA to the charity to qualify.

 WHY CONSIDER AN IRA CHARITABLE ROLLOVER?